SimitTomar/RestPanda/docs/README.md

 ##### GET
 <!-- get -->

-> Endpoint /employees/:employeeName - Use this endpoint to Get information of one employee
+> Endpoint: /employees/:employeeName - Use this endpoint to Get information of one employee

 ###### Path Parameter